Lighthouse is a non-profit media publication that aims to connect the dots across cultures through diverse, inclusive and powerful narratives.

 Ashitha is part of the executive office at the Melton Foundation, a 501c(3) non-profit working on Global Citizenship.
 Ashi, as we like to call her, brings leadership experience from the tech and non-profit sectors and has also built her storytelling for change blog ground-up!
 Ashi was recently awarded the Karel Scholarship by the Rockefeller Foundation, which recognizes exceptional non-profit strategists and communicators.

-“We are friends from India and Chile, with a shared passion for storytelling and impactful, empowering narratives.
-We believe in the power of a good story to spark change; to inspire and question the wrongs and rights of the world; no matter the color of our skin, the language we speak, or the distance in between our worlds.
-Together, we wanted to create a space for brave narratives, a guiding light that inspires fresh intercultural perspectives online, a ‘lighthouse’ if you will!”
+“Since I was a child, I’ve harboured a passion for storytelling and impactful, empowering narratives.
+I believe in the power of a good story to spark change; to inspire and question the wrongs and rights of the world.
+More than ever before, the world today needs a bridge to connect people across barriers.
+And stories are the currency to achieve that goal.
+No matter the colour of our skin, the language we speak, or the distance in between our worlds, together with this incredible team, I am on a journey to create a space for brave narratives, and provide a guiding light that inspires fresh intercultural perspectives: a ‘lighthouse’ if you will!”

 Meet the Team!

 (Ex) Content Specialist

 (Ex) Media Intern - Spanish